This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Researchers Eve Buzawa and the late Gerald Hotaling asked women in 353 domestic violence cases in the Quincy District Court (QDC) in Quincy, Massachusetts, to assess the role of the police, prosecutors, victim advocates, and judges and to rate their level of satisfaction.
 They found that in 55 percent of the cases, women were generally satisfied with the outcome.
 In 17 percent, victims were dissatisfied.

-The researchers found several common variables in the satisfied cases: the incidents were less serious, the offender was less dangerous, the victim said she felt some control and wanted the case to go forward, and the victim reported experiencing less violence in her past.
+The researchers found several common variables in the satisfied cases: the incidents were less serious, the person who committed the offense was less dangerous, the victim said she felt some control and wanted the case to go forward, and the victim reported experiencing less violence in her past.

-Dissatisfied victims appeared to have been involved in more serious incidents with highly dangerous offenders and were more likely to have disagreed with the police about the offender’s arrest.
+Dissatisfied victims appeared to have been involved in more serious incidents with highly dangerous individuals and were more likely to have disagreed with the police about the arrest of the person committing the crime.
 These victims were also 16 times more likely than satisfied victims to report that they had experienced both sexual and severe physical abuse before the age of 18.
-As a group, dissatisfied victims appeared to be more willing to leave offenders or unwilling (or afraid) to directly confront the abuser, even if they were separated.
+As a group, dissatisfied victims appeared to be more willing to leave the person who committed the offense or unwilling (or afraid) to directly confront the person, even if they were separated.

-For the researchers, the bottom line was that victim satisfaction in domestic violence cases appeared to hinge on the extent to which the victim felt control over ending the violence in the incident, control over her offender’s future conduct—and even over the criminal justice system.
+For the researchers, the bottom line was that victim satisfaction in domestic violence cases appeared to hinge on the extent to which the victim felt control over ending the violence in the incident, control over the future conduct of the person committing the crime against her — and even over the criminal justice system.
 When the victim had a low sense of control, satisfaction with the system decreased significantly.

 Consequences of Victim Dissatisfaction